jonparkdev/WOWA-Challenge/README.md

 The goal for this challenge is to test your attention to detail, along with testing your ability to work on an open-ended project.

 ## Task
 https://wowa.ca/calculators/first-time-buyer outlines details about various first-time homebuyer programs across Canada.
 Using this link we want you to build a single page application that will help **Ontarions** figure out what they are eligible for as a first-time home buyer.
 To emphasize, **we do not want you to copy/replicate the page**.
 To put it more concisely, imagine you work for company **X** and they want you to research and create a tool that calculates all the incentives a citizen of Ontario is eligible to receive as a first-time home buyer.
-That is your task.

 ## Objective
 - Application must be coded using NextJS and Typescript